-The processing of core financial transactions is carried out by the administrator of the Scheme's DC arrangements, Aegon.
-Core financial transactions include (but are not limited to): the investment of contributions, processing of transfers in and out of the Scheme, transfers of assets between different investments within the Scheme, and payments to members and beneficiaries.
+The processing of core financial transactions is carried out by the administrator of the Scheme, Aegon.
+Core financial transactions include (but are not limited to): the investment of contributions, processing of transfers in and out of the Scheme, transfers of assets between different investments within the Scheme, and payments to members/beneficiaries.